-The choice between timber and composite decking should be a serious consideration for anybody who would like their garden to feature a decked area.
-In recent years, new and exciting materials have entered the market; one of which is wood plastic composite (WPC), more commonly referred to as composite decking.
-For those of you who are unfamiliar with composite decking, this article will introduce you to the most popular and trendy alternative to traditional timber decking and explore some of its advantages.
+The choice between timber and composite decking should be a serious consideration for anybody who wants their garden to feature a decked area.
+In recent years, new and exciting materials have entered the market, one of which is wood plastic composite (WPC), more commonly referred to as composite decking.
+For those of you who are unfamiliar with composite decking, this article will introduce you to the most trendy alternative to traditional timber decking and explore some of its advantages.

 What is Composite Decking?

-Composite decking is a humanmade product; it is a mixture of wood fibre and polyethylene.
+Composite decking is a human-made product; it is a mixture of wood fibre and polyethene.
 WPC is exceptionally durable, easy to maintain and most importantly, eco-friendly.
 The combination of wood and plastic leaves us with an almost perfect product to rival bog-standard timber decking.
 So, what are the benefits of composite decking, and why should you choose it?